I was Rear-Ended. The Man Who Hit Me Accepted Liability…

 Further, most states have very poor laws relative to insurance bad faith.
 If you can’t sue the insurance company, like State Farm, for exercising bad faith, then what motive does State Farm have to pay you in a timely fashion?
 They can just earn interest on their money and starve you out until you are forced to accept a lower sum.

 You have no chance for justice here because there is insufficient insurance thanks to Virginia’s weak laws.
-Your only chance for any compensation is to have a great trial lawyer who knows what he is doing and understands UIM law.
+Your only chance for any compensation is to have a great car accident lawyer who knows what he is doing and understands UIM law.
 Does your lawyer?